 The term "engineered" implies that engineered hardwood flooring is not a real hardwood product, but a fake want-to-be hardwood.
 However, nothing could be further from the truth.
 The name "engineered hardwood" really gives this product a bad reputation.

 While engineered and solid hardwood products look relatively the same on the finished surface, they are made completely different.
-An engineered hardwood product is made of a smaller slice of "real" hardwood, that is bonded together on layers of high quality plywood.
+An engineered hardwood product is made of a smaller slice of "real" hardwood, that is bonded together on layers of high-quality plywood.

-Manufacturers originally developed this type of product to capture the homeowners that lived in slab foundation homes, and could not purchase solid hardwood products.
+Manufacturers originally developed this type of product to capture the homeowners that lived in slab foundation homes and could not purchase solid hardwood products.
 Over the years, engineered hardwood flooring has grown in popularity, and sells quite well in most cities.

-Many customers think engineered hardwood flooring and laminate are the same type of product.
+Many customers think engineered hardwood flooring and laminate are the same types of product.
 That is not the case.
 Engineered hardwood flooring manufacturers use a layer of "real hardwood" on the top finish layer of their engineered product.
 Meanwhile, laminate flooring manufacturers use a "photograph" of real hardwood on the top layer of a finished laminate product.
 They are completely different products.